widaddabbas/4599/README.md

 # 4599
-Some calculations using Mathematica's KnotTheory package
+Some calculations (calculations.nb) using Mathematica's KnotTheory package (KnotTheory.zip)